quacksouls/bitwalk/plan.md

 - [ ] Scanner and botnet
   - Go to Alpha Enterprises and buy the TOR router.
-  - Use dark web to buy some programs.
+  - Use the dark web to buy all port opener programs.
   - Write a utility function to scan all servers in the game world.
   - Write a weight function to help us choose a server to target.
   - Write a hack manager that automatically chooses a server to target.
     Assemble a botnet and use it to hack the target.
+This is similar to the script `early-deploy.js`, but we let all servers attack a common target.

 - [ ] Faction
   - Join a faction.
   - Work for a faction to raise reputation.
+  - Write a script `kill-script.js` to kill all scripts running on world servers.
+The script should exclude scripts running on home.
   - Upgrade home RAM and share home server with faction.
   - Share botnet with faction to boost reputation gain.

 -   [ ] Automate Hacknet